Idaho–Idaho State football rivalry: 1978: The forfeit game

-The two schools were scheduled to play at night in Moscow on November 11, 1978, but transportation issues caused Idaho State to forfeit, giving Idaho a 1–0 win.
-On game day, one of two vintage aircraft carrying the ISU team had mechanical issues and returned to Pocatello; it remains the closest game in the series, even though it technically wasn't played.
+Late in the 1978 season, the two were scheduled to play at night in Moscow on November 11, but transportation issues caused Idaho State to forfeit, giving Idaho a 1–0 win.
+On game day, one of two vintage aircraft carrying the ISU team had mechanical issues and returned to Pocatello; it remains the closest game in the series.

 1995: Idaho leaves I-AA

-On September 30, 1995, Idaho State played Idaho in Division I-AA (now Football Championship Subdivision) for what seemed like the final time, as Idaho moved up to Division I-A (now Football Bowl Subdivision) a year later.
-Idaho State managed to beat Idaho 26–21, also snapping a seven game losing streak in the process.
+On September 30, 1995, Idaho State defeated Idaho 26–21, ending a seven-game losing streak.
+This was the last time they faced each other in conference play until 2018, with Idaho leaving Division I-AA in 1996.
+They played four times during Idaho's stay in the FBS, all Vandal wins.

 2018: Battle of the Domes

-Idaho rejoined the FCS in 2018, which also renewed the decade-stagnant rivalry.
-Now dubbed the "Battle of the Domes," Idaho State easily won 62–28 in the first game under the new branding.
+Idaho rejoined the FCS in 2018, renewing the rivalry.
+Now dubbed the "Battle of the Domes," Idaho State won 62–28 in the first game under the new branding.